justindarc/dns-sd.js/README.md

 ## Examples

-Each example app is in its own folder, and it is a completely functional app that you can open in WebIDE and deploy to your device.
+Each example app is in its own folder, and it is a completely functional app that you can open in [WebIDE](https://developer.mozilla.org/en-US/docs/Tools/WebIDE) and deploy to your device.

-Since this is about connecting various devices over the air, you will need two or more devices running the same app in order to actually see what it is about.

 ### Browser (`example/browser`)

-TODO
+This example will start service discovery on the `DNSSD` object, then display the discovered services per host on the screen.

 ### Chat (`example/chat`)

-TODO
+Since this is about connecting various devices over the air, you will need two or more devices running the same app in order to actually see what it is about.